AWegnerGitHub/awegnergithub.github.io-content/2020_05_24_suggested_improvements_app_subscription.md

 several more - aren't even available as options when selecting my next subscription plants.
 I hope this is resolved soon, because I really want to try some of these new plants.

+The next post will be the [last in the series][final] and will cover harvest and my final, overall impressions of the garden.

  [risegardens]: https://risegardens.com/
  [unboxgardens]: {filename}2020_04_22_rise_garden_unbox.md